Warning Signs of Stroke

 Give Me 5!

-Dr. Cathy Sila, Director of the Stroke Center at UH Case Medical Center, discusses the warning signs of stroke.
+Dr. Cathy Sila, Director of the Stroke Center at UH Cleveland Medical Center, discusses the warning signs of stroke.

 Stroke is the third-leading cause of death in the United States and a leading

 cause of disability.
 However, research shows the public remains unaware of